William Stone (attorney)

-William Stone (September 4, 1842 – May 22, 1897) was a nineteenth-century Union Army officer, passionate Unionist, dedicated Freedmen's Bureau agent, self-educated attorney, and Attorney General of South Carolina during a turbulent era.
+William Stone (September 4, 1842 – May 22, 1897) was a Union army officer, Freedmen's Bureau agent, abolitionist, and attorney who briefly served as Attorney General of South Carolina during the Reconstruction era.

 Parentage

 William Stone was born on September 4, 1842, in East Machias, Maine.
-He was the son of Laura Poor Stone, an early anti slavery activist, and Thomas Treadwell Stone, a prominent Unitarian pastor, fiery abolitionist, and Transcendentalist.
-William's great grandfather, Thomas Treadwell, fought as a minuteman at Bunker Hill.
-Laura Poor Stone's brother, Henry Varnum Poor, was one of the founders of the financial rating firm, Standard and Poor's.
+He was the son of Laura Poor Stone and Thomas Treadwell Stone, a prominent Unitarian pastor, fiery abolitionist, and Transcendentalist.
+William's great grandfather, Thomas Treadwell, fought as a minuteman at the Battle of Bunker Hill.
+His maternal uncle, Henry Varnum Poor, was one of the founders of the financial rating firm, Standard and Poor's.

 Early life

-William spent his early boyhood in Salem, Massachusetts, and later in Bolton, Massachusetts, to which his family relocated after his father's militant anti-slavery sermons led his resentful Salem parishioners to reject him.
+William spent his early boyhood in Salem, Massachusetts, and later in Bolton, Massachusetts, to which his family relocated after his father's militant anti-slavery sermons led his Salem parishioners to reject him.

-The Stone family finances were largely exhausted by Harvard University educations for William's two older brothers.
-William, however, took full advantage of the limited educational resources available in a small New England town.
+The Stone family finances were largely exhausted by Harvard University educations for William's two older brothers, so William never attended college.
 During this period he adopted strong anti-slavery views of his own.
 He became a consummate diarist beginning with a boyhood diary in 1858, continuing with a detailed wartime diary 1861 through 1865, and concluding with a comprehensive journal of his key role in reconstruction of the post-war South 1866-1868.

-His interest in the greater world in which he lived is typified by a letter to his father in late 1860 in which he predicted Lincoln's election as president.
-His 18-year-old crystal ball proved murky, however, when in the same letter he predicted with all the assurance of youthful bravado that the "fire eaters of South Carolina" would never follow through on their threat to secede if Lincoln were elected.
+In late 1860, he wrote a letter to his father in which he predicted Abraham Lincoln's election as president.
+Less accurately, he also predicted that the "fire eaters of South Carolina" would never follow through on their threat to secede if Lincoln were elected.

-Civil War Service
+Civil War service

-Confederate cannons fired on Fort Sumter in Charleston Harbor on April 12, 1861, and William Stone's boyhood diary records that on May 8 he signed up as an eighteen-year-old volunteer to subdue the Rebellion.
-After seven weeks of drilling with other volunteers, he "went into camp" on June 28, 1861, as a private in the Nineteenth Massachusetts Infantry Regiment.
+Confederate cannons fired on Fort Sumter in Charleston Harbor on April 12, 1861, and William Stone's boyhood diary records that on May 8 he signed up as an 18-year-old volunteer to subdue the Rebellion.
+After seven weeks of drilling with other volunteers, he "went into camp" on June 28, 1861, as a private in the 19th Massachusetts Infantry Regiment.

 Stone fought in major Civil War battles at Savage Station, Antietam, Chancellorsville, and Gettysburg.
 After sustaining a severe wound at Antietam, he was commissioned a Second Lieutenant.
 Following his third wound at Gettysburg, he was posted to an administrative position in Philadelphia.